Brand development that increases sales velocity, guaranteed.

 K.I.S.S.
 Web Design – Why Simple Choices Are Better

 Some choices—choice of spouse, choice of political or religious affiliation, choice of Snooki or Honey Boo Boo—are embedded in the very fabric of our democracy.
-However, when we walk into a Walmart and find ourselves assaulted by entire aisles, 40 feet long, of nothing but different brands of shampoo, we frankly just want to go home and lie down.
-SmashBrand is a best in all packaging design companies
+However, when we walk into a Walmart and find ourselves assaulted by entire aisles, 40 feet long, of nothing but different brands of shampoo, we frankly want to go home and lie down.

 Choice is exhausting.
-Too many choices means too much time spent deciphering the tiny, practically irrelevant differences between products we don’t care about and, quite possibly, don’t need.
-Most of us actually welcome the power of choice being removed from our grasp when it comes to things that don’t have a huge amount of significance.
-We’re perfectly happy buying the same brand of fabric softener we’ve always bought and our mothers bought and our mothers’ mothers bought.
-When we need AA batteries, we want to grab a pack of AA batteries without doing tons of strategic research.
+Too many choices mean too much time spent deciphering the tiny, practically irrelevant differences between products we don’t care about and, quite possibly, don’t need.
+Most of us welcome the power of choice being removed from our grasp when it comes to things that don’t have a tremendous amount of significance.
+We’re delighted to buy the same brand of fabric softener we’ve always purchased, as well as the one our mothers and their mothers have used.
+When we need AA batteries, we want to grab a pack without doing extensive research.
 When we shop online, we want a site that is easy to navigate with all of the wares displayed in a tidy, eye-pleasing, grid-like fashion.
 We want what is simple; we want what we’re used to.

 How does this apply to web design, you might ask?
 It’s relevant to web design or packaging design—and any design, for that matter—because it goes to the very heart of the consumer.
 We might want the raddest, baddest, most fly web page in the world, but if customers have to spend more than two minutes adjusting to unfamiliar layouts, tons of messaging and advertisements, they will click off, never to return.
 If you want to attract viewers and keep viewers, keep it simple.